gchq/stroom-docs/content/en/docs/user-guide/indexing/Elasticsearch/indexing.md

 For information on what index and component templates are, consult the Elastic {{< external-link "documentation" "https://www.elastic.co/guide/en/elasticsearch/reference/current/index-templates.html" >}}.

-When Elasticsearch first receives a document from Stroom targeting an index, whose name matches any of the `index_patterns` entries in the index template, Elasticsearch creates a new index using the `settings` and `mappings` properties from the template.
+When Elasticsearch first receives a document from Stroom targeting an index, whose name matches any of the `index_patterns` entries in the index template, it will create a new index / data stream using the `settings` and `mappings` properties from the template.
+In this way, the index does _not_ need to be manually created in advance.

+{{% note %}}
+If an index doesn't match a template when it is created, data will still be indexed - with default mappings and settings.
+This may be appropriate for small indices, but with a default shard count of `5`, the indexing and search performance will likely be inadequate for large indices.
+{{% /note %}}

 The following example creates a basic index template `stroom-events-v1` in a local Elasticsearch cluster, with the following explicit field mappings: